Air Conditioner Repair Checklist

 If you rely on a smart thermostat, such as one produced by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
 If you still can’t get it to work, call us at 561-533-6066 for help.

 Your air conditioner probably has a power-cutting lever around its condenser.
 This lever is generally in a metal box mounted on your residence.
-If your unit has recently been fixed, the device may have inadvertently been placed in the “off” location.
+If your unit has recently been fixed, the device may have inadvertently been turned off.

 Overflowing Condensate Drain Pan